Skip to content

 As long as you are physically present in a legal betting state, all online sportsbooks have Super Bowl 60 odds.
 These states include, but are not limited to, New York, New Jersey, Pennsylvania, Colorado, Kansas, Arizona, Ohio, Massachusetts, and more.

-Who is favored to win the Super Bowl 2026?
+Who is the current favorite to win Super Bowl 60?

-The Eagles are the very early favorites to win Super Bowl 60.
+The Los Angeles Rams are the current favorites to win Super Bowl 60.
+The Rams overtook the Eagles as the favorites following Week 12.

-When is the best time to bet on a Super Bowl winner?
+When is the best time to bet on Super Bowl futures?

 Where is Super Bowl 2026?